 GVWR: 1,277 lbs

-This is the lightest pop-up camper Coachmen’s has ever built.
-Constructed from light weight materials, soft walls and aerodynamic design makes the Coachmen Clipper is easy to tow and store.
+This is the lightest pop up camper Coachmen’s has ever built.
+Constructed from light weight materials and aerodynamic design makes the Coachmen Clipper easy to tow and store.

 Coachmen have designed the clipper with comfort, practicality, and convenience in mind.
-Such as LED lighting on both the interior and the exterior of the camper are innovations that keep your pop-up camper lighter.
+Such as LED lighting on both the interior and the exterior of the camper are innovations that keep your pop up camper weight lighter.

-Manufacturers will give you the option to upgrade certain features on your camper when buying such as installing a 5, 000 BTU air conditioner, a spare wheel with the carrier, bike rack, and many more, keeping in mind that all of these features will directly increase the overall weight of your popup camper.
+Manufacturers will give you the option to upgrade certain features on your camper when buying such as installing a 5 000 BTU air conditioner, a spare wheel with the carrier, bike rack, and many more, keeping in mind that all of these features will directly increase the gross axle weight rating.

 Livin’ Lite Quicksilver 8.0 (Mini)

 Livin’ Lite has been totally redesigned from scratch.
-The revised model boasts a more spacious interior whilst still maintaining the original style as well as some extra more modern amenities available.
+The revised model boasts a more spacious interior whilst still maintaining the original style as well extra more modern amenities available.
 With all the best of the old combined with new, this camper should impress anyone in the market for a light pop up camper.